 - The shrine gardens and Kagami Pond, the mirror pond

 How to Get There

 You can walk to the shrine in about 15 minutes from Fujinomiya Station on the JR Minobu Line.
-In addition, Miya sightseeing buses run between Fujinomiya Station and the shrine once every one to two hours.
+In addition, Miya buses run between Fujinomiya Station and the shrine once every one to two hours.

 Centuries of patronage from the Tokugawa clan